zizo-ro/Docker/_en/M-01/installing-a-code-editor.md

 $ sudo snap install --classic code
 ```
 - If you're using a Linux distribution that's not based on Debian or Ubuntu, then please follow the following link for more details: https://code.visualstudio.com/docs/setup/linux
-- Once VS Code has been installed successfully, navigate to your home directory (~) and create a folder, **DJK**; then navigate into this new folder:
+- Once VS Code has been installed successfully, navigate to your home directory (~) and create a folder, **Docker**; then navigate into this new folder:
 ```
-$ mkdir ~/DJK && cd ~/DJK
+$ mkdir ~/Docker && cd ~/Docker
 ```
 Now open Visual Studio Code from within this folder:
 ```
 $ code .
 ```
 Don't forget the period (.) in the preceding command.
-VS will start and open the current folder (~/DJK) as the working folder.
+VS will start and open the current folder (~/Docker) as the working folder.

 # Installing VS Code extensions
 Extensions are what make VS Code such a versatile editor.
 On all three platforms, macOS, Windows, and Linux, you can install VS Code extensions the same way: